Empire-Strikes-Back/Kylo-Ren/readme.txt

-i am deps-install program - i allow js- and -jvm languages to install clj/cljs/cljc + deps.edn libraries from github, like golang and clojure do
+i am deps-install library - i allow js- and -jvm languages to install clj/cljs/cljc + deps.edn libraries from github, like golang and clojure do